my problem with hypertrophy

 Hypertophy training is a type of training that focuses on building muscle size and aesthetics by ‘progressive overload’ - increasing how challenging an exercise is over time.
 This is usually done by adding weight, reps, resistance, or time under tension.

-The injury wasn't even from lifting — it was just bad luck.
-But everything that came after was on me.
-My mobility routine was nonexistent, I didn’t rehab or rest.
+At the time, I was solely focused on how I looked and so I wasn’t moving intuitively, my mobility routine was nonexistent, and I didn’t rehab or rest.
 I was not listening to the messages my body was screaming at me.
-I went into weights sessions with my body completely cold, unprepared to lift heavy things, and trying to follow what everyone said – lift as heavy as possible.
-The result was dystrophy in my shoulder, which is still weaker than the other side to this day.
-At its worst, I couldn't type or move a mouse around for work.
+I would go into weights sessions with my body completely cold, unprepared to lift heavy things, and trying to follow what everyone said – lift as heavy as possible.
+So, when I went back to the gym I made things a lot worse for myself.

 I got very close - around 170 kilograms - then started getting back problems.
 And bruises (despite using a pad).
 And after a while I experienced some gynaecological symptoms my doctor attributed to me thrusting almost four times by bodyweight twice a week.

 Could better programming have helped?
 Yes, probably.
-A bench at the right height, a proper mobility practice, exercises to balance the movement.
+A bench at the right height, a proper mobility routine, exercises to balance the movement.
 But the real issue was that I was aiming for a goal that was someone else’s.
 It just sounded impressive.
 I thought about how much I could brag to people that as a 4”11 woman, I was lifting that heavy.
 It was pure ego lifting — I wanted big glutes, I wanted the clout of lifting heavy — that I completely ignored what my body was telling me.

 I couldn't actually progress because I was in pain all the time.
 And a body that is constantly trying to recover won't act or look the way you want it to.